margaritahumanitarian/FingerTips/README.md

   DISCORD_CLIENT_ID="Your bot's Client Id"

 ```

+(In the above example we added DISCORD_GUILD_ID as the GUILD_ID of our FingerTips Discord)

 9. Run `npm install`
 10. Run `node deploy-commands.js` if you have made any changes to the deploy-commands.js file.